rodrigo-brito/morfeu-theme/readme.txt

 Contributors: rodrigo73
 Requires at least: WordPress 4.1
 Tested up to: WordPress 4.5.2
-Version: 1.0.3
+Version: 1.0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: blog, one-column, full-width-template, two-columns, right-sidebar, custom-background, custom-menu, featured-images, full-width-template, translation-ready
+Tags: blog, one-column, full-width-template, two-columns, right-sidebar, custom-header, custom-background, custom-menu, featured-images, full-width-template, translation-ready

 == Description ==

-A flat and clean theme for blogs.
+Morfeu is a simple, clean and responsive theme for blogs, magazines and business websites.
+Features include a front page template with a full-width slider for featured posts, as well as a beautiful and fluid grid system.
+Made to be easy to use and fast.

-* Mobile-first, Responsive Layout
+* Mobile-first, Responsive Layout (Bootstrap)
 * Featured posts on homepage (Slider)
 * Slider full-width
 * Pages full-width / with sidebar
+* Custom header
+* Custom background
 * Grid display with ScrollReveal
 * Ready for infinite-scroll (JetPack)
 * Editor style